billsix/cprogrammingbook/doc/01-Intro.rst

 in environments that use character sets which are ‘wider’ than U.S. ASCII, such as the shift-JIS representation used in Japan, the Standard now allows multibyte characters to be present in strings and comments.
-The Standard defines the 96 characters that are the alphabet of C (see Chapter 2).
+The Standard defines the 96 characters that are the alphabet of C (see :ref:`variables`).
 If your system supports an extended character set, the only place that you may use these extended characters is in strings, character constants, comment and the names of header files.
 Support for extended character sets is an implementation defined feature, so